 Black explains how these repetitive and standardized tasks were disrupted in prior industrial revolutions.
 Risk management specifically has numerous tasks that fit this description…tasks like audits, risk reports, and risk analysis are at high risk of disruption by SMART technologies, artificial intelligence, and advanced robotics.

-Technology, whether in prior eras or our current time, was not developed to improve existing methods, but instead about removing the most remedial and repeatable of processes.
+Technology, whether in prior eras or our current time, was not developed to improve existing methods, but instead to remove the most remedial and repeatable of processes.
 Black uses the following saying to make his point…

 Electricity wasn’t invented to improve the performance of the candle.